A Model Categoric Equivalence for Crossed Simplicial Modules

-Even though the ideas behind and the methods supporting simplicial sets are largely algebraic and combinatorial in nature~\cite{May:SimplicialObjects}, Kan observed that there is an intimate connection with the homotopy theory of topological spaces~\cite{kan1955abstract,kan1956abstract}.
+It was probably Kan~\cite{kan1955abstract,kan1956abstract} who first observed that there is an intimate connection between simplicial sets and homotopy theory of topological spaces even though the ideas behind and the methods supporting simplicial gadgets are largely algebro-combinatorial in nature.
 This point of view was later effectively encoded by Quillen in the notion of (closed) model categories~\cite{quillen1967homotopical}.
-As such, the proper context for our extension of the Dold-Kan equivalence for crossed simplicial groups is a model categorical equivalence between simplicial objects and chain complexes similar to the (monoidal) model categorical (weak) equivalence between these categories as shown by Schwede and Shipley~\cite{SchwedeShipley00,SchwedeShipley03} after a suitable localization~\cite{Hinich16, chorny2023variant}.
-Many contemporary extensions of the equivalence have already moved in that direction~\cite{richter-symmpropDold, shoikhet2011bialgebra, sore-coalgebraDold, SoreHermann17, Lurie:HigherAlgebra, dyckerhoff-categorified, peroux22, walde-homotopycoherent, peroux2023monoidal, truong2023operadic}.
+As such, the proper context for investigating a homotopy theory of representations of crossed simplicial groups must go through endowing their category with a suitable model structure such as~\cite{dwyer1987three}.